blue-sky-sea/Group-level-Emotion-Classification-via-Reinforced-Self-training/README.md

 2.Train a RL agent to select useful unlabeled data 3.Reward:change in accuracy on the validation set 4.Clustering on unlabeled dataset based on the Jaccard Similarity, Partition the unlabeled dataset U into {U1,U2,...,Uk}
-5.The first added sample for each subset Uk is recorded as the representative sample
+5.The first added sample for each subset Uk is recorded as the representative sample-

+#Result on SAI's confidence Dataset
+0.584 on initial accuracy
+0.71 accuracy on 3 class classification after Reinforcement Learning